-Prior to remedial efforts, thorium residuals exceeding guidelines were found in scattered small areas outdoors on the property at 108 Avenue E, Lodi, New Jersey.
+Prior to remedial efforts, thorium residuals exceeding guidelines were found in scattered small areas outdoors on the property at 112 Avenue E, Lodi, New Jersey.
 Decontamination of these areas was performed by subcontractors under the direction of BNI.

-The remediated areas on the grounds of the property were thoroughly investigated for radionuclide residues.
-The results of soil radionuclide analysis for U, Ra, and Th (Table 3) indicate that all soil concentration measurements are within the limits prescribed by DOE radiological guidelines.
-Gamma exposure rates were below guideline levels and comparable to the average background values for the area.
+The remediated areas on the grounds of the property, including the area around the tree in the back yard were thoroughly investigated for radionuclide residues.
+The results of soil radionuclide analysis for 238U, 226Ra, and 232Th (Table 3) indicate that all soil concentration measurements are within the limits prescribed by DOE radiological guidelines.
+Gamma exposure rates were all below guideline levels and comparable to the average background values for the area.